woodpecker.comwoodpecker.com woodpecker.com

 “The Business of Country Music”

 The film might have been better titled “The Business of Country Music,” since it began with the story of the first successful monetizing of hillbilly music, and throughout the film mostly dealt with the sales, marketing and the success stories.
-This created the impression that whatever sold the most or the fastest must have been the best, which might be comparable to focusing on the McDonald’s hamburger as being the best and most important burger because it has sold the most.
+This created the impression that whatever sold the most or the fastest must have been the best, which might be comparable to a food show focusing on the McDonald’s hamburger as being the best and most important burger because it has sold the most.
 There is in the Nashville story an eternal built-in unspoken capitalist/marketing verification mechanism, though you could argue that symphonies and ballet companies who need to sell tickets similarly compromise their supposed grounding in “genuine art” for money, though they avoid saying so publicly.
 This is the underlying paradox of any form of commercial art, but it’s not easy to talk about, and Burns didn’t.
 He almost addressed the swinging pendulum of “authenticity” vs. “commercialism” that has always been part of the story of many kinds of music, especially country, and could have given deeper-thinking viewers something to chew on if he had discussed this.

 Much of the subject matter of any kind of film like this revolves around trying to answer the question “What is country music?”, but it was implied but never quite said bluntly that the answer is: “Whatever sells.”
 Far more total airtime was given to talk of business than what the artists or listeners felt inside themselves, and the music was portrayed as a commodity first and foremost.
 There certainly wasn't talk of people making the art for its own sake and not caring about selling it, or of the joy of doing it by yourself.
 As soon as something “took off” and sold well, it was taken to be a sign that it was right, and artists talked a lot about trying to get hits and pursuing popularity more than their craft itself.
 Burns seemed to steer away from trying to penetrate the subject matter of country songs, and what messages or verifications the audiences and listeners were receiving from the music.
 And maybe that was fine.
 Maybe country music really is just a commodity, but if so, maybe Burns should have said so and explained why he took that position or asked others why they did.